Early-Exit Graph Neural Networks: Extended Related Work

-To address these issues, researchers have explored several directions.\\ \textbf{Enhancing expressivity. } Techniques such as higher-order message passing~\citep{TDL} extend the expressive power beyond the 1-WL test.\\ \textbf{Deeper architectures and Graph Transformers (GTs). } Alternative methods have been considered, such as Graph Transformers (GTs)~\citep{GT1}, a class of GNNs that utilize a self-attention mechanism, allowing nodes to interact with any node in the graph, not limited by the underlying graph topology.
-As a result, GTs do not rely on increased depth to capture long-range dependencies, making it easier to model such relationships.
-However, this advantage comes with the drawback of quadratic time complexity with respect to the number of nodes, limiting their scalability to larger graphs.
-Although GTs can be viewed as the solution, \citet{MPNN_is_transformer} shows that they are not inherently more expressive than MPNNs equipped with a virtual node connected to all others — an alternative that enables global communication in the graph.
-Then, in practice, GTs do not consistently outperform classic MPNNs, such as GCN \citep{GCN}, on the Long-Range Graph Benchmark (LRGB) \citep{MPNN_good_lrgb}, raising doubts about their superiority for long-range propagation tasks.
-Furthermore, MPNNs and GTs rely heavily on normalization or dropout layers \citep{classicgnnsstrongbaselines} to achieve high accuracy, obscuring the model's internal dynamics.\\ \textbf{Graph rewiring and Structure Learning. } Methods like spectral rewiring~\citep{Drew} and structure learning~\citep{GSL} reshape the topology to ease information flow and mitigate over-squashing. \\ \textbf{ODE-inspired approaches. } Continuous-depth models based on Graph Neural ODEs~\citep{GraphNODE} provide an interpretable framework and have shown promising results in mitigating separately the over-smoothing or over-squashing phenomena~\citep{GRAFF2, ADGN}.
+\textbf{Enhancing expressivity. }Several strategies aim to address these issues.
+Higher-order message passing~\citep{TDL} improves substructure expressivity beyond the 1-WL test.
+Graph Transformers (GTs)~\citep{GT1} leverage self-attention to allow unrestricted node interactions, avoiding reliance on depth to capture long-range dependencies.
+However, GTs generally scale quadratically with the number of nodes, limiting their scalability, and \citet{MPNN_is_transformer} shows that they are not inherently more expressive than MPNNs equipped with a virtual node.
+Moreover, in practice, GTs do not consistently outperform classical MPNNs such as GCN on benchmarks like LRGB~\citep{MPNN_good_lrgb}, casting doubts on their suitability for long-range tasks.
+Both GTs and MPNNs also typically rely on normalization and dropout~\citep{classicgnnsstrongbaselines}, which can obscure model dynamics.

-Despite these advances, most of these methods introduce complexity in the architecture to learn new topology, or as said, GT are quadratic in the number of nodes, scale poorly and do not outperform MPNNs in practice; existing ODE-inspired approaches are cheaper in terms of space or time requirements but they typically consider over-smoothing and over-squashing not in a unique framework.
-On top of this, choosing an optimal pre-defined depth remains an expensive procedure common to all of these approaches.
-Our work departs by enabling dynamic, per-node(graph) depth selection without altering the underlying graph topology.
-In this work, we do not consider the expressivity shortcomings of GNNs related to the 1-WL test, and we leave it as future work. \\

-\textbf{Asynchronous Message-Passing. } A growing body of work attempts to jointly tackle over-smoothing and over-squashing via asynchronous message-passing schemes.
-This means that the input graph topology differs at every layer from the actual one, in order to allow nodes to send messages following specific paths, reducing the negative effects that over-smoothing and over-squashing could cause.